tf2classic-android/source-thirdparty/curl/docs/URL-SYNTAX.md

 The path part of an FTP request specifies the file to retrieve and from which directory.
 If the file part is omitted then libcurl downloads the directory listing for the directory specified.
-If the directory is omitted then the directory listing for the root / home directory will be returned.
+If the directory is omitted then the directory listing for the root / home directory is returned.

 FTP servers typically put the user in its "home directory" after login, which then differs between users.
-To explicitly specify the root directory of an FTP server start the path with double slash `//` or `/%2f` (2F is the hexadecimal value of the ascii code for the slash).
+To explicitly specify the root directory of an FTP server, start the path with double slash `//` or `/%2f` (2F is the hexadecimal value of the ascii code for the slash).

 ## FILE